Barton nitrite ester reaction: Variants

 In rigid systems such as aldosterone, the 1,5-hydrogen atom transfer is exceedingly fast, with a rate constant on the order of 10^7 s-1.
 Similar intermolecular H-atom transfer can be up to 100 times slower.
 Furthermore, the hydrogen atom transfer benefits from the formation of a stronger O-H bond at the expense of a weaker C-H bond.
 For the formation of a primary, second, or tertiary alkyl radical from an alkoxyl radical, there is a driving force of 3 kcal/mol, 5 kcal/mol, and 9 kcal/mol, respectively.

 The alkyl radical formed after hydrogen atom transfer is susceptible to standard radical reactions when scavengers are present in sufficient excess to outcompete the nitrosyl radical.
 Soon after their initial disclosure, Barton and co-workers reported the trapping of the radical with I_{2} and CCl_{3}Br (as Iodine and Bromine radical sources, respectively) to form the δ-halo-alcohol.
 These halohydrin species can be cyclized to the corresponding tetrahydropyran derivates under basic conditions.

 Large excesses of activated alkenes can be used to intercept the alkyl radical and results in formation of a C-C bond from an unactivated C-H bond.

 In the presence of oxygen, the alkyl radical is trapped and forms an organic peroxy radical.
 This intermediate is trapped by the nitrosyl radical and then isomerizes to give a δ-nitrate ester which, while both acid- and base-stable, can be reduced to the corresponding alcohol under mild conditions.

 Applications in complex molecule synthesis

 Aldosterone acetate

-In a publication immediately proceeding Barton's initial disclosure of the methodology in the Journal of the American Chemical Society, a synthesis of aldosterone acetate is demonstrated.
+In a publication immediately following Barton's initial disclosure of the methodology in the Journal of the American Chemical Society, a synthesis of aldosterone acetate is demonstrated.
 Allowing corticosterone acetate to react with nitrosyl chloride in dry pyridine yields the nitrite.
 Subsequently, irradiation under inert atmosphere followed by treatment with aqueous sodium nitrite selectively gives the desired oxime.
 The oxime is then acetylated and hydrolyzed to yield the natural product hemiacetal.